|Mr A Petrie||Teacher of PE / Faculty Leader|

 This course requires a combination of practically based coursework designed to stretch and challenge the students with their techniques within cooking and baking.
 The theory which underpins this requires to students to assess the foods nutrition values and to design a menu, which meets their specification which they will make for their practical exam.
 The theory exam for this course assesses a blend of knowledge about different food groups and difference catering techniques.

-This is a blend of coursework, both practical and theory, and a terminal exam.
+This is a blend of coursework, both practical and theory producing a portfolio of evidence in accordance with the design brief.
 The coursework requires the students to research, design, and market their product for the world today.
 Then then must make the product with resistant materials suited to their specification.
 Students have the opportunity to use their own creativity in establishing their product, with the support of staff to produce it.

 In the Physical Education course the students are assessed in three ways; Practical Sport, Coursework and an Exam.
 The practical sport is a combination of team and individual sports which are assessed by the exam board through external moderation.
 The students have flexibility in choosing convention sport taught through KS3 and KS4 games, as well as many sports which students compete in external to school.
 The coursework requires the students to assess their own strengths and weakness and producing either a written piece, a presentation or can verbally answer questions.
 The exam tests a range of subjects around Physical Education; Anatomy and Physiology, Sociology of Sport, Psychology of Sport and what constitutes a Healthy Active Lifestyle.